 - We want to invest in an investment scheme because majority of our friends and relatives already did (even though it’s obviously a ponzi scheme).

-- We want to go to the beach because most of the people in our community are having a vacation there.
+- We want to go to the beach because most of the people in our community are there.
+Because isn’t that fun?!

 Author Mark Manson wrote about FOMO, too.
 He said: